Harish-2502/CCC-Team-72/installation/README.md

 - By default each ElasticSearch node has 30GB of storage;
 - The number of nodes is set by the `replicas` parameter. not to be confused with the "shard replicas" (copies of a shard);
 - The number of replicas (nodes) that can be used in the cluster is limited by the number of nodes in the cluster and by the Kibana deployment that needs a node for itself.
+- Passing an unsafe password as `secret.password` to Helm is a security risk and it's done here for the sake of simplicity: in a production environment the password must be randomly generated and of suitable length (secure passwords can be generated with the Linux command `pwgen -n 32`).

 Check all ElasticSearch pods are running before proceeding: